iv-org/documentation/docs/Installation.md

 ## Docker

-> The Invidious docker image is only [available on Quay](https://quay.io/repository/invidious/invidious) because, unlike Docker Hub, [Quay is Free and Open Source Software](https://github.com/quay/quay/blob/master/LICENSE).
-This is reflected in the `docker-compose.yml` file used in this walk-through.{.is-warning}
+**The Invidious docker image is only [available on Quay](https://quay.io/repository/invidious/invidious) because, unlike Docker Hub, [Quay is Free and Open Source Software](https://github.com/quay/quay/blob/master/LICENSE).
+This is reflected in the `docker-compose.yml` file used in this walk-through.**

 Ensure [Docker Engine](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install) are installed before beginning.